 Behind the scenes, a designer has taken the time to consider the relationship between the look of the text and what the text says.
-In reality, different moods, atmospheres and emotions can be expressed simply through the type choice.
+In reality, different moods, atmospheres, and even trends can be expressed simply through the type choice.
 But what actually is typography—and why is it so vital?

 Here’s what we’ll cover: